Getting an Interview

 - Reaseach Associate (1)

-I applied through college or university and the process took 6 weeks - interviewed at S&P Capital IQ in March 2014.
+I applied through college or university.
+The process took 6 weeks – interviewed at S&P Capital IQ (New York, NY (US)) in March 2014.

 A week later, I got an e-mail informing me that I cleared the first round of interview and was invited for the final round of interviews on-site.
 The final round of interviews lasted for 2 hours and 15 minutes.
 There were 3 interviews one after the other each of 45 mins.